By Andrew H., Auxiliar de Conversación in Murcia 20/21.

 Language Barrier in your Daily Life

 For me, the most challenging time for a non-Spanish speaker is a doctor visit.
-Revise over what you want to say or feel online via Google well in advance as many hospitals have much poorer English than even they realise.
+Revise over what you want to say or do some online search via Google well in advance, as many hospitals have much poorer English than they even realise.
 Medical expertise is one of the most difficult things to accurately translate appropriately across languages.

-As you can see, I am really enjoying my time here in Murcia and I am totally in love with the Murcia region, there are much more pros than cons, and also bear in mind that you will make those cons finally a pro.
+In conclusion, as you can see, I am really enjoying my time here in Murcia and I am totally in love with the Murcia region.
+There are much more pros than cons, but trying to turn around those few cons will make them become a pro.